 The mean value of the absolute relative deviation in volumes is 5%.
 Again the deviation from the reference data is very small.
 Such accurate volume predictions show a high potential for the prediction of transport properties like viscosities in future releases.

 A property of major interest for mixtures are binary vapor liquid equilibria (VLE).
-Their knowlege is essential in most separation processes.
+The knowlege of this property is essential in most separation processes.
 Two examples of fully predicted binary VLE's are shown below.
-The experimental data is reproduced with very small deviations.
+The experimental data is reproduced with minor deviations.

 VLE of n-decane / ethane.
 Comparision of the predicted values to experimental data.